LEcombi/Password-Generator/README.md

-To use the Password Manger, install the following Package
+To use the Password Manger, install the following Packages

     pip install cryptography
+    pip install tk
+    pip install configparser

  Run the files **run.py** and **run2.py**, to create a Key for the Database.